construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/005_creating_your_sacred_accounts.md

 Start with this sacred introduction:
 ```
 Hello Claude!
-I'm just beginning my journey with aspiringly-aspiringly-sacred technology - learning to use programming and digital tools in service of community, earth, and spirit.
+I'm just beginning my journey with aspiringly-aspiringly-aspiringly-sacred technology - learning to use programming and digital tools in service of community, earth, and spirit.
 I'm part of a learning circle in the high desert, and we approach technology with reverence and intention.

 Could you help me understand what makes technology "sacred" and how I can approach my learning with that mindset?
 ```